Health Coverage Basics

 This is a policy of limited medical coverage featuring cash benefits in the event of hospitalization and/or surgery resulting from an illness or injury.
 This type of plan pays you a flat cash amount, such as $100 per day when you are hospitalized.

 This policy provides per day, per service, expense-incurred, and/or lump-sum benefit payments upon the occurrence of medical events or diagnoses related to the treatment of a disease named in the policy.
-These are sometimes sold as Cancer Policies.
+These are sometimes sold as cancer policies.

 Individual policies for dental and vision benefits, pay for care not covered by typical major medical policies and may be available on a limited basis.

-There are certain benefits that every health coverage contract issued in Michigan must include.
-There are other benefits that are not required to be included in a policy, but if the coverage is included in the policy, the health carrier has certain responsibilities concerning that coverage.
-The minimum coverage benefits are listed below.
+Under the Michigan Insurance Code, there are certain benefits that most health plans issued in Michigan must include.
+There are other benefits that are not required to be included in a policy; however, if the benefit is included in the policy, the health insurer has certain responsibilities concerning that coverage.
+The minimum coverage benefits under the Michigan Insurance Code are listed below.
 The information below only applies to policies that are written on an “expense incurred” basis.
-This type of policy pays for the actual expenses that were incurred for health care services received.
+This type of policy pays for the actual expenses incurred for health care services received.

 This mandate includes coverage for: